Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 If a driver includes multiple applicable capabilities for a given combination of entry point, algorithm, key type and key size, and all the capabilities map the entry point to the same function name, the driver is considered available for this cryptographic mechanism.
 If a driver includes multiple applicable capabilities for a given combination of entry point, algorithm, key type and key size, and at least two of these capabilities map the entry point to the different function names, the driver specification is invalid.

-If multiple transparent drivers have applicable capabilities for a given combination of entry point, algorithm, key type and key size, which driver is invoked (or which drivers are invoked, if some of those capabilities have [fallback](#fallback) enabled) is unspecified.
+If multiple transparent drivers have applicable capabilities for a given combination of entry point, algorithm, key type and key size, the first matching driver in the [specification list](#Driver specification list) is invoked.
+If the capability has [fallback](#fallback) enabled and the first driver returns `PSA_ERROR_NOT_SUPPORTED`, the next matching driver is invoked, and so on.

 If multiple opaque driver have the same location, the list of driver specifications is invalid.

 #### Capability examples